 Strawberry chia jam

 Strawberries have a more delicate flavor, if compared to other berries used in jams.
 They are fragile, and tend to lose the fresh taste when frozen.
-To conteract this, if using frozen strawberries in your keto jam you’ll probably have to add a good amount of both acid and sweetener
+To counteract this, if using frozen strawberries in your keto jam you’ll probably have to add a good amount of both acid and sweetener.

 How to make any berry sugar-free chia jam

 Take your chosen amount of fresh or frozen berries (ingredients listed make a 200 grams jar, multiply as needed) and put them in a flat bottomed bowl.
 If frozen, wait for them to thaw.

 Take a potato masher, or similar blunt weapon, and smash the berries until desired consistency.
 You can easily puree them to oblivion, by hand – they are really fragile – or just smash them lovingly, to leave some bits and chunks.
 Your call.
 Now add the chia seeds.
 You can use the regular black or the white ones, whichever you prefer.

 If you want the jam to have a really smooth texture, make it in a blender jar, or insert an immersion blender in the bowl, and pulse it a few times.
 This will turn the berries into juice, and break down the chia seeds.
 It’s also a good idea if you don’t care for the chia seed’s alien egg appearance.